 Study of leadership, personnel management, critical thinking, Army problem solving, Troop Leading Procedures, Operations Orders process, and ethical decision-making.
 Cadets explore the dimensions of creative and innovative leadership strategies and styles by examining team dynamics and two historical leadership theories that form the basis of the Army leadership framework.
-One hour lecture/discussion and two hours lab a week.
 Limited Transfer - See advisor for more information.

 Note: This course matches NIU's MILS 201 Leadership and Decision Making.

-MS 205 - Foundations of Tactical Leadership (2) Preferred: MS 103 (MILS 101) and MS 104(MILS 102) or prior military service or current military service with the Army National Guard or Army Reserve.
+MS 205 - Foundations of Tactical Leadership (2)

+Preferred: MS 103 (MILS 101) and MS 104 (MILS 102) or prior military service or current military service with the Army National Guard or Army Reserve. varies